sushruth31/rust-yew-test/README.md

   back-sprite → front-sprite → `PokeError::NoSprite`, and the page renders a `Failed` state.
 Every fallible step in the fetch path is a `?`, not an `unwrap`.
 - **Configuration is resolved at build time because wasm has no process environment.**
-  `build.rs` reads `POKEAPI_BASE_URL`, rejects anything that is not an absolute http(s) URL, strips a trailing slash and re-exports it via `cargo:rustc-env`.
-Missing config fails the build naming the variable, rather than shipping a bundle that fetches from `undefined/pokemon/42`.
+  `build.rs` reads `POKEAPI_BASE_URL`, strips a trailing slash and re-exports it via `cargo:rustc-env`.
+PokeAPI is public and keyless, so the default is the real service and a clean clone builds with no setup — gating the build on a variable that has one correct public value buys nothing.
+An override *is* validated: anything that is not an absolute http(s) URL fails the build naming the variable, rather than shipping a bundle that fetches from `undefined/pokemon/42`.
+Copy `.env.example` to point it at a local mirror.
 - **Releasing a pokémon is positional, not by name.** Drawing from a 151-wide dex, the chance of a duplicate species passes 50 % by the fifteenth catch (birthday problem);
   the original `filter(|p| p.name != name)` deleted both copies.
 Elsewhere `toggle` and